 Meridian Technology Center has made available on its website, the Net Price Calculator.
-MTC will use the template provided the the U.S. Department of Education to assist current and prospective students and their families in estimating the individual net price for an institution.
+MTC will use the template provided the U.S. Department of Education to assist current and prospective students and their families in estimating the individual net price for an institution.
 Refer to www.meridiantech.edu/individual/adult/financialaid and scroll down to Net Price Calculator.

-Section VII: Drug and Alcohol Policies (P-323-A1 MTC Policy)
+Section VII: Drug Free School and Campus (I-426-A1 MTC Policy)